-You folks are working too hard, and I don’t find the time to keep posting news about all papers that come out on a weekly basis.
-But since replication, replicability, and generalizability have become such important topics in our field (arguably the topic of the year 2017), I wanted to briefly highlight seven new papers that came out in the last weeks on the topic.
+Since replication, replicability, and generalizability have become such important topics in the field of network psychometrics — arguably the topic of the year 2017 — I want to highlight seven new papers that came out in the last weeks on the topic.

 7 papers on replicability